Solaris - Andrei Tarkovsky - Donatas Banionis - Natalya Bondarchuk - Kris Kelvin - Hari

 1972, directed by Andrei Tarkovsky

-Speaking in his documentary Tempo di viaggio, Andrei Tarkovsky said he was disappointed with Solaris because its adherence to the requirements of science fiction came at the expense of the “inner, hidden, human problems” which interested him.
+Speaking in his documentary Tempo di viaggio, Andrei Tarkovsky said he was disappointed with Solaris because its adherence to the requirements of science fiction came at the expense of the “inner, hidden, human problems” that interested him.
 “I could not escape from the genre, from the fictional details.”
-For the sake of argument at least, let us take him at his word and admit that Solaris does not succeed as well as it might in expressing what it wants to say.
-Nevertheless there is strong evidence elsewhere, in Tarkovsky’s other films, for what is unique to Solaris, so that it may be possible to rescue the film from the shortcoming he perceived in it.
+For the sake of argument, let us take him at his word and admit that Solaris does not fully succeed in expressing what it wants to say.
+Nevertheless there is evidence in Tarkovsky’s other films for a logic that doesn’t quite shine through in Solaris, so that it may be possible to rescue the film from the shortcoming he perceived in it.

 To be specific, a coded language of high and low positioning runs through Tarkovsky’s work, and it always leads beyond material appearances.
 Whatever is low is humble, rooted in the earth, with potential to grow – to reach insight and to inspire.
 Whatever is high is proud, pretentious, and poised for humiliation.
-For example, the balloonist at the beginning of Andrei Rublev fails without inspiring anybody, whereas the bellcaster’s son at the end, who toils and sweats in an earthen pit, succeeds beyond his dreams and inspires the great icon painter.
-Ironically, because Solaris is a story of space travel, the pattern of high and low should be especially strong in it.
-The cosmonauts spend the movie in a spaceship, orbiting high above the ocean planet, yet in fact it’s precisely because of this premise that viewers will take any markers of highness or lowness for granted.
+The balloonist at the start of Andrei Rublev fails without inspiring anybody, whereas the bellcaster’s son at the end, who toils and sweats in an earthen pit, succeeds beyond his dreams and inspires the great icon painter.
+Ironically, because Solaris is a story of space travel, the pattern of high and low figures strongly in it.
+The cosmonauts occupy a spaceship, orbiting high above the ocean planet, yet it’s precisely because of this premise that viewers will take any markers of highness or lowness for granted.
 Viewing Solaris in isolation, unaware of the importance of high and low in a Tarkovsky movie, we would have little to steer us toward its chief insight.

 Solaris - Andrei Tarkovsky - Vladislav Dvorzhetsky - Henri Burton - report

-In the opening scene, on Earth, as soon as we’re taken inside Kris Kelvin’s father’s house, we’re shown pictures of hot air balloons on the wall.
-Kris will soon rise above the earth like the balloonist in Andrei Rublev, with some of the same arrogance, to look down on a world below him.
-Before liftoff his father introduces him to Burton, a former cosmonaut who had experienced uncanny signs that the Solaris ocean is an intelligent living organism.
-Officials on Earth had mocked Burton’s report.
-He became a laughing-stock, and Kris finds him “ridiculous”.
+In the opening scene, on Earth, we find pictures of hot air balloons in Kris Kelvin’s father’s house.
+Kris will soon rise above the earth, with some of the arrogance of the Andrei Rublev balloonist, to look down on a world below him.
+Before liftoff his father introduces him to Burton, a former cosmonaut who had witnessed uncanny signs of the Solaris ocean’s intelligence.
+Officials on Earth later mocked Burton’s report, making him a laughing-stock, and Kris finds him “ridiculous”.
 Kris’s mission is either to close the space station, abandoning decades of efforts to make contact with the ocean, or to bombard the ocean with radiation, potentially destroying it.
 Burton is aghast and storms off.

 Unlike the balloonist in Andrei Rublev however, Kris’s path opens to redemption.
 The moment he arrives at the station he trips and falls.
 Tarkovsky’s subsequent films, especially Stalker and The Sacrifice, are filled with people falling down, and it’s always significant.
 Kris is immediately humbled, and his experiences on the space station will further humble him.